 Want more information or to speak with someone regarding our Ph.D. in hospitality management?
 Fill out our form and our program director will reach out to you.

 The application deadline for the Ph.D. program is Jan.
 15.

 All applications for the Ph.D. program must be submitted online through the Graduate School.
 Applications will be reviewed and assessed individually by the School of Hospitality and Tourism Management's graduate faculty based on the applicant's:

 - Academic record (work done at a master's level)

 - TOEFL / IELTS scores (for international students)

 - Promise of ability to adequately pursue advanced study and research

-The Ph.D. in Hospitality Management is based on a four-year period of residential study following the completion of a master’s degree with an undergraduate or graduate degree in hospitality and tourism management or related fields.
+The Ph.D. in hospitality management is based on a four-year period of residential study following the completion of a master’s degree with an undergraduate or graduate degree in hospitality and tourism management or related fields.
 The Ph.D. program requires 60 credit hours.
-To complete the Ph.D. program, a student must successfully complete a qualifying exam, comprehensive exam, propose and complete a dissertation study, and successfully pass a final examination on the dissertation administered by the advisory committee.
+To finish the Ph.D. program, a student must successfully complete a qualifying exam, comprehensive exam, propose and complete a dissertation study, and successfully pass a final examination on the dissertation administered by the advisory committee.